The Ecom Edit - Multi-market strategies, performance modelling & slowed DTC growth

 With this in mind, retailers are rethinking their performance modelling in order to have a better handle on how marketing spend is driving growth.
 By reviewing performance cross-channel and measuring ‘marketing moments’, brands are able to continue to invest in brand activity across social, influencers, programmatic display and DOOH, whilst still focusing on profitability.

-If you want to speak to a Reloader about any of the trends we've discussed, or want advice on how to pivot your brand's digital marketing strategy, get in touch.
+If you want to speak to a member of our team about any of the trends we've discussed, or want advice on how to pivot your brand's digital marketing strategy, get in touch.